andrew-chuang/cs122-win-17-group/README.md

 - Your recommendation list should appear.
 At the bottom of the page, you may select a restaurant to view its details.

+(Possible bug: sometimes the Google Maps API breaks down if an address is improper.
+This only happened to us once.
+Not sure what causes it.
+This may cause the Django site to crash.)

 ## Yelp Scraper:

 Main file: scraping.py.
 All other files are backups or copies I kept in case certain things broke.